 Please provide the Health & Insurance Services Office with a photocopy of your health insurance card prior to the fall semester.
 If you do not have health insurance, Daemen offers a plan.
-Please go to our health insurance administrator's web page to learn about the plan.
-The cost for the 2015-16 academic year (August 1, 2015 through July 31, 2016) is \$2,464.
+Prior to enrolling, please review the additional information about our health insurance administrator's plan listed under the "Need Health Insurance" section of our website.
+The cost for the 2016-17 academic year (August 1, 2016 through July 31, 2017) is \$2,458.
 The cost (once you have elected to enroll) will be added to your tuition bill.
-Please review the FAQ for this plan before going online and enrolling.
-You may also review the Benefit Highlight Flyer for an overview of the plan.